ghotane404/ludological-emporium/README.md

 ## Application Screenshots

-Add screenshots of the application screens in an `images` folder inside the repository.
+Here are the screenshots of the application screens from the front-end.

 ### Products Page